jbatson5/SCALE-test/docs/MAVRIC.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 In the analog calculations, the dose rates at all six points could be calculated at the same time.
-With MAVRIC, using CADIS, the importance map will optimize the transport of particles towards only the selected detector.
-Hence, each detector will have a separate calculation with an importance map tailored to reduce the variance for just that detector.
+With MAVRIC and using CADIS, the importance map will optimize the transport of particles towards only the selected detector.
+Hence, each detector will have a separate calculation with an importance map tailored to reduce the variance for only that detector.
-Close detectors could be done at the same time.
+Calculations for close detectors could be performed at the same time.
 For example, detectors 1 and 4 both need to push particles out of the cask in the positive *x* direction, towards the *z*\ =0 plane.
 In this example, all six detectors will use separate importance maps.

-For the importance map, the user lists in the input what planes to use for the adjoint discrete-ordinates calculation.
+For the importance map, in the input, the user lists what planes to use for the adjoint discrete-ordinates calculation.
 These planes define cells, which are treated as homogenous parallelpipeds by Denovo, made of a macro material corresponding to a mixture of materials that are in the cell in the true geometry.
 Users should try to bound as many materials as possible with their selection of mesh planes.
-More mesh planes should be used where the importance (adjoint flux) varies quickly, for example near the adjoint sources (the detector positions).
+More mesh planes should be used where the importance (adjoint flux) varies quickly, such as near the adjoint sources (the detector positions).
 It is also important to have planes on the true source bounding box.